 Halloween events & attractions

 History buffs, make your way to the Heritage Square Museum this Halloween.
-On the first day of their annual two-day event, learn all about death and mourning etiquette during the Victorian era, including how even the intricate details on clothing played a role in showing the loss of a loved one.
+On the first day of their annual event, learn all about death and mourning etiquette during the Victorian era, including how even the intricate details on clothing played a role in showing the loss of a loved one.
 You'll also get the scoop on the Spiritualism movement, and can have your fortune told, if you dare.
-Then, take place in a mock funeral held inside one of the museum's historic homes.
-On the second, more family-friendly day, children can play period games, make 19th-century harvest crafts and listen to (only slightly) spooky ghost stories.
+Then, take place in a funeral held inside one of the museum's historic homes.
+For family-friendly fun, children can play period games, make 19th-century harvest crafts and listen to (only slightly) spooky ghost stories.

-Spend a night in an Altadena cemetery as you're led across the grounds for three spooky theatrical productions.
+Spend a night in an Altadena cemetery as you're led across the grounds for two spooky theatrical productions.
 Wicked Lit stages classic horror stories and invites a limited number of patrons to experience the immersive performances each night.
 This year's stories include The Chimes: A Goblin Story and the word premiere of Teig O'Kane and the Corpse.

 Family-friendly Halloween activities

-Halloween time can be a bit scary for kids—we've all been there—so for a less frightening affair, head to the Farmers Market for their children-friendly Fall Festival: banjo bands, carnival games and a petting zoo are all mainstays at this annual harvest fest.
-Come in costume and catch a musical performance, explore the always delicious treats at the market or test your appetite with a pie-eating contest from Du-Par’s.
+Halloween time can be a bit scary for kids—we've all been there—so for a less frightening affair, head to the Farmers Market for their children-friendly Fall Festival: carnival games and a petting zoo are all mainstays at this annual harvest fest.
+Come in costume and catch a musical performance, explore the always delicious treats at the market or test your appetite with a pie-eating contest.

-Disneyland's Halloween spirit materializes before you even have time to catch the post-Labor Day blues.
 Hundreds of lively jack-o-lanterns begin to dot Main Street and a pair of park staples get a festive treatment: Space Mountain Ghost Galaxy and the Tim Burtonized Haunted Mansion Holiday.
-But only during the separately ticketed Mickey’s Halloween Party can you trick-or-treat around the park and watch the Halloween Screams fireworks show and the Frightfully Fun Parade.
-The candy and character lines look daunting, but stick around post-fireworks and you'll be scrambling to find more bags to hold all of those sugary treats.
-Also, the attraction lines are a breeze; wait times rarely top a half hour and many rides are walk-ons.
-Tickets are on the pricey side, especially closer to Halloween, but it's a surprisingly sufficient bargain when you consider that it comes with free parking and admission to the park three hours before the event starts.
+But only during Mickey’s Halloween Party can you trick-or-treat around the park and watch the Halloween Screams fireworks show and the Frightfully Fun Parade.
+Before Mickey's Halloween Party festivities begin, you can hop between Disneyland park and California Adventure for up to three hours for added fun.

 Hollywood Forever Cemetery claims to host the largest Day of the Dead celebration in California, and we wouldn't doubt it: The cemetery grounds are covered with art exhibitions, dance rituals, musical performances, children's arts and crafts projects and food vendors (and crowds) aplenty.
 You'll see altars to the dead created by community artists, and can either watch or participate in the calaca (skeleton) costume contest.
-In honor of the fest's 16th anniversary, this year's theme is "the Tree of Life."
-It's sure to be a spectacular display, as always.
-And there's something to be said for a Halloween-time event that respects and celebrates the very (and often forgotten) roots of the holiday.
-The event becomes exceedingly crowded after sunset; we suggest arriving before 4pm if you plan on parking in the adjacent neighborhoods or the Paramount parking structure.
+This year's theme, Coatlicue "Mother of Gods,” honors the Aztec goddess and mother of the moon, sun and stars.

 While Downtown may not be the easiest place to go when it comes to trick-or-treating, the locals know how to throw a party.
-The Annual Halloween Party for Downtown LA Kids at Grand Hope Park continues to thrive as parents celebrate the spookiest night of the year with bounce houses, caramel apples and faux trick-or-treat-doors.
+The Annual Halloween Party for Downtown L.A.
+Kids at Grand Hope Park continues to thrive as parents celebrate the spookiest night of the year with bounce houses, puppet shows and faux trick-or-treat-doors.